Côte d'Ivoire entry requirements for Sweden passport holders

 Arrive at the airport in Côte d'Ivoire

-At Félix-Houphouët-Boigny International Airport (Abidjan) or other entry points, head to the immigration desk.
-Present your passport, printed visa approval, and return ticket.
-The officer will stamp your passport and you're in.
-The whole process usually takes 10–20 minutes if you have everything ready.
+At Abidjan's Félix-Houphouët-Boigny International Airport (or other entry points), head to the immigration desk.
+Present your passport, the printed e-visa approval, and your yellow fever certificate.
+The officer will stamp your passport and let you through.

 Download Côte d'Ivoire Entry Checklist